17 Feb What to Look For When Inspecting Your Log Home

 Chinking and Caulk Joints: Moisture intrusion through surface checks and cracks is a major contributor to log damage but the proper materials (backer rod and an elasticized log home caulk such as EnergySeal) and the use of a two-point adhesion method can prevent these worries.
 This is one preventative maintenance procedure that can often be accomplished by a competent, skilled homeowner with just a little coaching.
 Contact us for more details.

 Carpenter Bees: What log home maintenance conversation would be complete without mentioning the wood boring Carpenter Bee?
-We’ve had so many requests for information that we have prepared a seperate Carpenter Bee download jut to deal with these wood boring pests.
+We’ve had so many requests for information that we have prepared a separate Carpenter Bee download jut to deal with these wood boring pests.

 Surface Sealant: Keeping UV radiation and moisture away from the logs is the most important element of log home preservation and today’s high tech acrylic sealants encapsulate your home in a breathable “Gore-Tex” type membrane engineered to keep UV radiation and moisture away from the logs.
 Treating the stripped wood surfaces with Borate preservative is a proactive step in battling decay and the use of contact insecticide additives in the surface topcoat has proven to be incredibly effective in treating carpenter bee (and other insect) problems.
 If you already have an acrylic finish, an annual wash is recommended for peak performance.
 Topcoat refinishing is scheduled between 3-10 years from date of initial application depending upon wear patterns.
 If you are still using an oil finish, annual cleaning and a coat of sealant every 2-3 years is recommended.
 If water fails to bead up on the surface it is time to recoat the logs.